 This Guide imposes no new obligations upon Members or their employers.
-Rather the Institute and Faculty of Actuaries ("the IFoA") hopes that the Guide will be a useful tool for its Members.
+Rather the Institute and Faculty of Actuaries ("the IFoA") hopes that the Guide will be a useful tool for its Members if, and when, they find themselves needing to assess whether a conflict exists and what to do about it in order to handle it professionally and appropriately.

-This Guide does not constitute legal advice, nor does it necessarily provide a defence to allegations of Misconduct.
+This Guide does not constitute legal advice, nor does it necessarily provide a defence to allegations of misconduct.
 While care has been taken to ensure that it is accurate, up to date and useful, the IFoA will not accept any legal liability in relation to its contents.